-Birthstones make perfect jewellery gifts, set in either necklaces, earrings or bracelets as not only is every month’s birthstone is a beautiful gem in its own right, but they are surrounded by myths, folklore and history which makes each one unique.
-Use our guide to find the right birthstones by month.
+Birthstones make perfect jewellery gifts, set in either necklaces, earrings or bracelets as not only is every month's birthstone a beautiful gemstone, but they are each steeped in myths, folklore and history which makes each one unique.

 The practice of wearing a single birthstone is just a few centuries old.
 There are many stories as to where the original tradition came from - the most popular being related to the twelve stones in Aaron's breastplate, the twelve months of the year and the twelve signs of the Zodiac.